chrispalaskas/haskell-2020/docs/README.md

 ### Bibliography

-We have read most of this books and they provide good information for beginners.
+We have read most of these books and they provide good information for beginners.

 1. Lipovača M. [Learn You A Haskell For Great Good!](http://learnyouahaskell.com/).
 San Francisco: No Starch Press; 2012.